 The political commitment to the fossil fuel industry in Washington is widespread and goes back generations.
-Industry voices are powerful and have the resources to consolidate control.
+Industry voices are powerful and have the money to back up their desire for control.
 They perhaps have more influence in American lawmaking than some politicians.
 Trump made clear from his bid for president in 2016 that he would uphold this commitment with a "you scratch my back and I'll scratch yours" attitude that is all too familiar in Washington.
 Trump's "Energy Independence Plan", which was published in 2016, promised to free the industry from fossil fuel regulation, open up extended offshore drilling, and 'refocus the EPA' when it comes to emissions.
 He also commanded his administration to redesign Obama's Clean Power Plan to limit its capacity, as well as reverse a moratorium over new coal leases on public lands and methane regulations.
-For years before this, the federal government had been leasing public land at a discounted price as a huge subsidy to the hydrocarbon industry.
-Obama had intended to end this deal out of fairness to taxpayers and to protect the landscape.
-Trump had intended the reversal of Obama's policy to be a symbolic end of the "war on coal" in order to "prevent these unilateral plans from increasing monthly electric bills by double-digits without any measurable effect on Earth's climate."
+For years before this, the federal government had been leasing public land at a discounted price as a huge subsidy to the industry.
+Obama had intended to end this out of fairness to taxpayers and to protect the landscape.
+However, Trump had intended this reversal to be a symbolic end of the "war on coal" in order to "prevent these unilateral plans from increasing monthly electric bills by double-digits without any measurable effect on Earth's climate."
+Again, the cost-effectiveness argument is used for the benefit of polluters.
 There is a reason coal share prices increased drastically when Trump was elected.
-After the

-Deepwater Horizon oil spill did irreversible damage to the ocean, Obama tightened regulations for testing requirements, which Trump has since scrapped.
-He has also approved the construction of the controversial Dakota Access Pipeline, which ploughs through the ground less than a mile away from the Standing Rock Sioux reservation, the subject of a legal battle that surrounds it.
-The Keystone XL pipeline has been contested even more strongly.
-Obama's administration had previously blocked all drilling across 9.8 million acres of ocean surrounding Alaska's northern coast.
-The Beaufort and Chukchi seas are considered "One of the last great marine wildernesses left," and drilling for oil here will disturb the ecosystem the people and animals that live there rely on, including polar bears, whales, and herds of caribou.
-Seismic air gun blasts have been used to search for oil and gas deposits under the ocean, ignoring concerns for marine mammals and other vital sea life, like plankton.
-There is also a much larger chance of an oil spill in these waters because of the arctic conditions.
-The US government found a 75% chance of a large spill if drilling begins on the scale desired by Shell and Exxon, who have Trump's firm backing in this endeavor.
-In some places, drilling has already begun, despite the Arctic Wildlife Refuge in Alaska having been under protection for over sixty years.
+After the Deepwater Horizon oil spill in 2010 did irreversible damage to the ocean, Obama tightened regulations for testing requirements, which Trump has since scrapped.
+He has also approved the construction of the controversial Dakota Access Pipeline which ploughs through the ground less than a mile away from the Standing Rock Sioux reservation, the cause of the legal battle that surrounds it.
+The construction of the Keystone XL pipeline has been even more contested by environmentalists - Obama's administration had blocked all drilling across 9.8 million acres of ocean surrounding Alaska's northern coast.
+The Beaufort and Chukchi seas are considered "One of the last great marine wildernesses left" and drilling for oil here will disturb the ecosystem that the people and animals that live here rely on, including polar bears, whales, and herds of caribou.
+Seismic air gun blasts have been used to search for oil and gas deposits under the ocean, ignoring concerns for marine mammals and other vital sea life like plankton.
+There is also a much larger chance of an oil spill because of the arctic conditions, the US government itself found a 75% chance of a large spill if drilling begins on the scale desired by companies like Shell and Exxon which have Trump's firm backing in this endeavor.
+In some places, drilling has already begun, despite the Arctic Wildlife Refuge in Alaska having been previously under protection for over sixty years.